During his career he was loved, hated, admired, dissed, fought over … but never ignored.

-One of the best things you can do for yourself professionally — especially if you work by yourself, or run a small business — is to join a Mastermind group.
+One of the best things you can do for yourself professionally — especially if you work by yourself or run a small business — is join a mastermind group.

 Mastermind groups are business brainstorming groups that meet on a regular basis.
 They help you take your business ideas and push them further, to the point of viability, working with models you can use to grow your business.

-If you can’t find a local or virtual Mastermind group, try creating an informal one.
+If you can’t find a local or virtual mastermind group, try creating one yourself.

 The important thing is that each member is committed to seeing both themselves and everyone else in the group prosper.